 Let me tell you about an exception that proves the rule here.
 In 2016 while I was attending a conference in Hong Kong I got a telephone call from a reporter for the leading financial newspaper in the United States, The Wall Street Journal.
 She said she wanted to do a story about gold market manipulation.
 I was skeptical, having long been providing documents to her newspaper without result.
 But we talked at length and I e-mailed her much of the documentation.
 For weeks and then months I kept getting calls and e-mails from the Wall Street Journal reporter, so I kept sending her more material.
 I introduced her to four or five gold market experts associated with GATA.
 She interviewed them.
 Eventually the reporter's inquiries seemed to be going nowhere and I got tired of her.
 I told her that she was barking up the wrong tree, that she should stop bothering me -- that I was merely an amateur observer of the official scene and that she should try some ordinary journalism.
 She should go to the source.
 That is, she should try putting questions not to me but to the government institutions responsible for gold price suppression policy and the actions she claimed to be investigating.
 She should try questioning the U.S. Federal Reserve and Treasury Department, not just GATA and the people associated with it.
 In August 2017, more than a year after the reporter's first call to me, and after GATA Chairman Bill Murphy had begun pushing her, her story was published on the front page of The Wall Street Journal:

-The story quoted several of the experts to whom I had introduced her, and reported the complaint that the Federal Reserve was secretly intervening in the gold market to suppress the gold price.
-But the story missed the crucial detail.
-That is, the story never put a question to the Fed itself.
-The story let GATA's experts accuse the Fed but never asked the Fed to respond to the accusation.
-Of course this violated the first rule of journalism -- that if you report something unfavorable about someone or some institution, you must seek and report the response, and there is a refusal to respond, you must report that.
+Of course this violated the first rule of journalism -- that if you report something unfavorable about someone or some institution, you must seek and report the response, and if there is a refusal to respond, you must report that.
 This shows you how sensitive the gold issue really is.
 It is so sensitive that it caused the leading financial news organization in the United States to violate the first rule of journalism, to cheat its readers of the most basic information.
 I suspect that The Wall Street Journal may have sought comment from the Federal Reserve and that the Fed said it didn't want to talk about the issue and didn't even want to be quoted as saying it didn't want to talk about it.
 Refusing to comment would look incriminating.
 So the newspaper obliged the central bank, as it almost certainly would not do for any other subject of a news story.
 The newspaper simply omitted the crucial detail.
 How lovely and interesting it might be if west Africa's ambassadors in Britain and the United States called on the major financial news organizations there to urge them to start reporting about gold price suppression by governments and central banks.
 GATA is full of specific questions journalists could put to governments and central banks if news organizations ever wanted to discover what really is going on in the gold market.
 Those questions are posted at GATA's internet site and will be linked in the internet posting of this presentation: